-And so, part of my research has involved, immersing myself completely, daily cooking my way through some of these books and adding my own touch as I go along.
+And so, part of my research has involved immersing myself completely, daily cooking my way through some of these books, and adding my own touch as I go along.
 Here is one of the recipes for a blood orange ice cream that I came across in the Chez Panisse Desserts cookbook by Lindsey Remolif Shere, who worked as the pastry chef at the iconic restaurant.
-It’s a simple recipe and the only special tools you’ll need is an ice cream maker and a freezer.
-I’ve infused the egg custard with rosemary and star anise at different stages of preparation, the flavors are subtle and don’t overwhelm the citrus notes of the orange.Print
+It’s a simple recipe; the only special tools you’ll need are an ice cream maker and a freezer.
+I’ve infused the egg custard with rosemary and star anise at different stages of preparation; the flavors are subtle and don’t overwhelm the citrus notes of the orange.Print

-1 cup [200g] sugar
+1 cup/200 g sugar

 2 whole star anise pods

-6 egg yolks (obtained from large eggs)
+6 yolks, from large eggs

-2 1/2 [600ml] cups whipping cream
+2 1/2/600 ml cups whipping cream

 - Put the peel in a non-reactive stainless-steel saucepan with the half-and-half, star anise, and sugar and heat over medium-low heat until it just starts to bubble.
 Remove from the heat, cover the saucepan with a lid and let the liquid steep 15 minutes.
-Remove and discard the peel and star anise pods.
+Remove and discard the peels and star anise pods.

-Return the saucepan to the stove and heat over medium-low heat.
-Whisk the egg yolks in a bowl and pour 1/4 cup [60ml] of the the hot liquid mixture into them slowly, beating constantly so the eggs don’t scramble.
+- Return the saucepan to the stove and heat over medium-low heat.
+Whisk the egg yolks in a bowl and pour 1/4 cup/60 ml of the hot liquid mixture into them slowly, constantly beating so the eggs don’t scramble.
 Pour back into the pan, bruise the rosemary with a knife and add it to the mixture, set over low heat to cook, stirring constantly, until the mixture thickens and coats the spoon.
 Strain the mixture using a fine mesh sieve set over a bowl and discard the rosemary.